phonegap/phonegap-plugin-push/README.md

 #### 3) (Android) [Follow these steps](http://developer.android.com/guide/google/gcm/gs.html) to generate a project ID and a server based API key.

-	a) go the this plugin's Example folder and open pushGCM.rb in the text editor of your choice.
+	a) go the this plugin's Example/server folder and open pushGCM.rb in the text editor of your choice.
 	b) set the GCM.key variable to the API key you just generated.
 	c) set the destination variable to the Registration ID of the device. (you can run the Cordova app / plugin in on a device via Eclipse and extract the regID from the log messages)